gregl83/bazel-paq/README.md

 Invoking the `paq` bazel rule outputs a file named using the rule `name` argument value and the `.paq` filename extension.

-Output `paq` files are valid JSON and contain a single `blake3` hash in double quotes of a supplied bazel target.
+Output `paq` files are valid JSON and contain a single `blake3` hash in double quotes for a supplied bazel target.

 ## Hashing Algorithm